 What services are included in your hourly rate?

 Reputable advocates will gladly explain their fee structure.
-Some operate on a purely hourly basis (pay-as-you-go), while others may offer sliding-scale rates based on family income or estimated project costs for specific services.
+Some operate on a purely hourly basis (pay-as-you-go), while others may offer discounted rates for qualifying families or estimated project costs for specific services.

 Ask for an Estimate